uptonking/note4yaoo/dev/lib-state-redux-docs.md

 ---

 # lib-state-redux-docs
 - Redux is a predictable state container for JavaScript apps.
+  - Redux is a pattern and library for managing and updating application state, using events called "actions".
 # dev-tips
 - we ultimately wound up shipping three hooks:
   - `useSelector` : subscribes to the store and returns the selected value
   - `useDispatch` : returns the store's dispatch function